TF2-Engine/TF2/TransForm_Kit/Quantization/README.md

 A Pytorch implementation of CAQ method that used for TF2 FPGA inference.
 The CAQ algorithm could be simply described as:

 1. Prepare the quantization dataset: random sampling from the validation dataset and try to make the number of samples equal to the classes number.
-For the imagenet, 1000 pictures should be selected.
+For the ImageNet, 1000 pictures should be selected.
 If you are not sure about the classes number, then the slected quantization dataset should not be less than 2% of the original dataset.

 2. FP32 inference with the given weights: traverse the quantization dataset and get the maximum value of the activations.